stu562/launch-pad-app/README.md

 # launch-pad-app

-##Create a music player when keys are pressed
+## Create a music player when keys are pressed
 - [ ]Sounds should play when a key is pressed and/or clicked
 - [ ]Add UI for users to interact

-#future
+# Future Dev
 - [ ]add animations